martinopertti/martinopertti.github.io/Teaching.md

 Mass Political Behavior undergraduate class at the Social Science Department at UCU.
 The course is an introduction to the main literature and theoretical and methodological debates on mass political behavior.
 [Syllabus](programa.pdf)

-### Teaching Assitant/Tutor
+### Teaching Assistant / Tutoring

 + TA for Peter Enns' Survey Methdology short course at UCU's Winter School on Methods and Data Analysis.
 [Syllabus](programa_survey_methods.pdf)

 + Laboratorio Metodológico

-Assistance classes for undergraduate students majoring on Social Sciences in Mathematics, Statistics, Programming and Research Design classes.
+Assistance classes and tutoring for undergraduate students majoring on Social Sciences in Mathematics, Statistics, Programming and Research Design classes.